jamiehenzy/Genome-analysis_UNIX_HPC/Unix_2.md

 This step introduces a new concept.
 Up till now we have sent the output of any command to the screen (this is the default behavior of Unix commands), or through a pipe to another program.
 Sometimes you just want to redirect the output into an actual file, and that is what the `>` symbol is doing, it acts as one of three [redirection operators][redirection] in Unix.

 As already mentioned, the GFF file that we are working with is a standard file format in bioinformatics.
 For now, all you really need to know is that every GFF file has 9 fields, each separated with a tab character.
 There should always be some text at every position (even if it is just a '.' character).
 The last field often is used to store a lot of text.

+#### Task U42.1
+Subset the last 500 lines of At_genes.gff into a new file.
+Make the new file available in your directory.

 [redirection]: https://en.wikipedia.org/wiki/Redirection_(Unix)
 [gff]: http://www.ensembl.org/info/website/upload/gff.html